 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through regular forecasting and the management of its capital structure.
-As at June 30, 2023, the Company has limited funds to meet its short-term financial liabilities, and the working capital, net of \$101,199,837 loans from related parties and advances from shareholder, was in a deficit position of \$152,942.
+As at June 30, 2024, the Company had limited funds to meet its short-term financial liabilities, and the working capital, net of \$112,844,480 loans from related parties and advances from shareholder, was in a deficit position of \$1,026,502.
 Accordingly, additional financing is required for the Company to continue as a going concern.

-Based on the contractual obligations of the Company as at June 30, 2023, cash outflow of those obligations based on contractual undiscounted payments, are estimated and summarized as follows:
+Based on the contractual obligations of the Company as at June 30, 2024, cash outflow of those obligations based on contractual undiscounted payments, are estimated and summarized as follows:

-Payment Due by Period Contractual Obligations Le ss than 1 year 1 - 3 years After 3 years Total Accounts payable and accrued liabilities \$ 267,126 \$ - \$ - \$ 267,126 Loans from a related party 2,851,790 - - 2,851,790 Loans and advances from a shareholder 98,348,047 - - 98,348,047 Total Contractual Obligations \$ 101,466,963 Ś Ś Ś 101.466.963 c) Market risk
+D D h., D = =: = = Pay ment Due IJΥ Period

-Mark risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Contractual Obligations Le ss than 1 year 1 - 3 years After 3 years Total Accounts payable and accrued liabilities \$ 180,674 \$ - \$ - \$ 180,674 Loans and advances from a shareholder 112,844,480 - - 112,844,480 Total Contractual Obligations \$ 113,025,154 \$ - \$ - \$ 113,025,154 c) Market risk market prices.
 Market prices comprise three types of risk: interest rate risk, currency risk, and commodity price risk.
 Financial instruments affected by market risk include cash, receivables, accounts payable and accrued liabilities, and loans and advances from a shareholder.

-i) Interest rate risk
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in d) Interest rate risk

 The Company has cash subject to fluctuations in interest rates.
 The Company's current policy is to invest excess cash in short-term deposits issued by financial institutions.
-As at June 30, 2023, the Company had \$94.4 million loans payable bearing fixed coupon rate of 12% per annum.
-Due to the financial condition of the Company and the nature of the loans, which are owed to the largest shareholder of the Company, its fair value may not be reasonably estimated, and therefore the impact on the fair value of loans arising from the change of interest rate may not be reasonably estimated.
+As at June 30, 2024, the Company had \$109.8 million in loans payable bearing a fixed coupon rate of 12% per annum.
+Due to the financial condition of the Company and the nature of the loans, which are owed to the largest shareholder of the Company, its fair value may not be reasonably estimated, and therefore the impact on the fair value of loans arising from a change in interest rate may not be reasonably estimated.
 Currently, the Company does not hedge against interest rate risk.

-ii) Foreign currency risk
+e) Foreign currency risk

 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company is exposed to foreign exchange risk as a result of some financing activities being denominated in US dollars.
-As at June 30, 2023, the following financial assets and liabilities are denominated in US Dollars.
+The Company is exposed to foreign exchange risk as a result of a majority of its financing activities being denominated in US dollars.
+As at June 30, 2024, the following financial assets and liabilities are denominated in US Dollars:

-Expressed in Canadian dollar equivalents June 30, 2023 December 31, 2022
+Expressed in Canadian dollar equivalents June 30, 2024 December 31, 2023

 Financial assets denominated in US Dollars

-Cash \$ 6,209 \$ 6,735
+Cash \$ 6,320 \$ 6,155

-6,209 6,735
+6,320 6,155

 Financial liabilities denominated in US Dollars

-Loans and advances from a shareholder 94,388,147 91,212,221
+Loans and advances from a shareholder 109,775,712 91,212,221

-\$ 94,388,147 \$ 91,212,221
+\$ 109,775,712 \$ 91,212,221

-Net Liabilites \$ 94,381,938 \$ 91,205,486
+Net Liabilites \$ 109,769,392 \$ 91,206,066

-Based on the financial assets and liabilities denominated in US dollars as at June 30, 2023, every 5% strengthening in US dollars would increase net loss by approximately \$4.7 million (December 31, 2022 - \$4.6 million).
+Based on the financial assets and liabilities denominated in US dollars as at June 30, 2024, every 5% strengthening in US dollars would increase net loss by approximately \$5.49 million (December 31, 2023 - \$4.56 million).
 The Company currently has not entered into any agreement to hedge the foreign exchange risk.

-iii) Commodity price risk
+f) Commodity price risk